ziqiguo/CS205-ImageStitching/README.md

 - -t | --threaded: (OpenACC only)

-	- if set, one single mem copy; otherwise, do memory copy from host to device every response layer
+	- if set, using the multi-threading version for task-level parallelization

 - -S/L/R | --src/src1/src2 <path>